 Statisticians or mathematicians, or quants are responsible for devising the algorithm.
 Such strategies may be based on arbitrage, mean reversion, or maybe just a simple trend following or scalping strategy.

-An example of how a strategy is developed is the development of the Gartley patterns by H.M.
-Gartley.
+An example of a trading strategy is the development of the Gartley patterns.
+H.M.
+Gartley identified these patterns quite early on by observing past price behavior.
 Gartley used repetitive price levels similar to the Fibonacci ratios/numbers.
 Finally, he came up with a pattern of trading the stock markets.

 Institutional traders usually trade in an ECN environment.
 Therefore individual traders wanting to use algorithmic trading should only use programming languages supported by non-dealing desk forex brokers.